Meythusoo98/eTalent-assessment/README.md

 # eTalent-assessment
-The project I am exposing the endpoints to a waste collection data.
+I am exposing the endpoints to a waste collection data.
 So I had to implement a basic solution that is able to expose the REST ENDPOINTS.
 I had to do an in-memory H2 database.
 Using Rest controller to get my endpoints